 Demographics (attendance days and enrollment)

 - WISEdash demographics come from WISEdata.
-With the exception of ELL Status, the student's end-of-year district record is used for district and school summaries and the student's end-of-year state record is used for state summaries.
+With the exception of EL Status, the student's end-of-year district record is used for district and school summaries and the student's end-of-year state record is used for state summaries.
 The end-of-year record is the record that includes the student's school term completion date or the date on which the student exited the district/state midterm.
-ELL Status is as reported by the district for the third Friday of September.
+EL Status is as reported by the district for the third Friday of September.

 - WINSS Historical Data Files use these data sources: